PhoenixPan/FrontEndDevelopment/html-basic.md

 ```
 XHTML does not require this line as everything will be in full standards mode.
 #Charactistics
 1. Format: spaces in source code will be reduced to one and in-text newline does not work either.
-Use one or more "<**br /**>".
+Use one or more `<br />`.
 2. Conditional annotation
 ```
 <!--[if IE 8]>